danakj/danakj.github.io/_posts/2023-06-05-not-generating-constructors.md

 standard library types.**

-Long ago, C and C++ programmers passed around pointers to arrays, hopefully with a size to indicate how large the array was in order avoid reading/writing out of bounds, though frequently not.
+Long ago, C and C++ programmers passed around pointers to arrays, hopefully with a size to indicate how large the array was in order to avoid reading/writing out of bounds, though frequently not.
 This is still a common pattern, though "modern C++" has provided tools to eliminate this class of memory safety bug, though the use of "view" types.
 These are types like `std::string_view` or `std::span` in the standard library.
 Unfortunately, these types don't actually check for using memory out of bounds in the C++ standard.